Welcoming students from around the globe

 Please do not hesitate to contact us if you still have any further queries.

 Lagos?
 Leipzig?
 Lanzhou?
 Leeds?
 Wherever you are, you can be part of the University of Leeds Global Community!
-This is the place to network, share ideas and plans, find out what's happening in our vibrant multicultural University and and city and meet new friends before you arrive in Leeds.
+This is the place to network, share ideas and plans, find out what's happening in our vibrant multicultural University and city and meet new friends before you arrive in Leeds.
 Join the University of Leeds Global Community on Facebook

 Leeds was a founder member of Worldwide Universities Network (WUN) which includes research-led institutions in North America, South East Asia, Europe and Australia.
-It is chaired by our Vice-Chancellor, Professor Michael Arthur.

 We share our research with partners and broaden our own knowledge by working with others.
 Our research draws on collaborations with prestigious academic institutions while adding value to companies around the globe.
-Our academics are in high demand acround the world.
+Our academics are in high demand around the world.